Last updated: 05/05/2026

 • Date and time of visit

-• Technical information about the browser or the devices used (e.g. language setting, screen resolution)
+• Technical information about the browser or the devices used, e.g., language setting or screen resolution

 • Internet provider

-• Referrer URL (via which website/advertising material a user came to our website)
+• Referrer URL, i.e., via which website or advertising material a user came to our website

-This data is processed primarily by Google for its own purposes, such as profiling (without our ability to influence this).
+The processing of this data is essentially carried out by Google for its own purposes, such as profiling, without our influence.

-Data relating to the use of our website is deleted immediately after the end of the retention period we have set.
-Google Analytics sets a default retention period of 2 months for user and event data, with a maximum retention period of 14 months.
+The data about the use of our website will be deleted immediately after the retention period we have set.
+Google Analytics provides us with a default retention period of two months for user and event data, with a maximum retention period of 14 months.
 This retention period also applies to conversion data.
-For all other event data, the following options are available: 2 months, 14 months, 26 months (Google Analytics 360 only), 38 months (Google Analytics 360 only), and 50 months (Google Analytics 360 only).
-We select the shortest retention period that best suits our purpose.
-You can inquire about our current retention period at any time.
+For all other event data, the following options are available: 2 months, 14 months, 26 months (Google Analytics 360 only), 38 months (Google Analytics 360 only), 50 months (Google Analytics 360 only).
+We choose the shortest storage period that corresponds to our intended use.
+You can inquire about the currently set retention period at any time.

-Data whose retention period has expired is automatically deleted once a month.
+Data whose retention period has been reached is automatically deleted once a month.

-Further details can be found in the linked additional information.
-It is recommended that you check these links regularly for changes, as Google Analytics may update its features and privacy policy.
-Further information about your rights and contact details can be found in the general section of this privacy policy.
+Additional details can be found in the linked further information.
+It is recommended to regularly check these links for changes, as Google Analytics may update its functions and privacy policies.
+Further information on rights and contact details can be found in the general part of this Privacy Policy.

 Google Fonts